Shoresh92/Type_I_error/index.md

 Understanding Type I and II errors are of the fundamental importance in interpreting the results of Hypothesis Tests such as A/B testing.

-In Hypothesis Testing, we normally define (somehow arbitrary) significance level ($\alpha$) and use our test statistic to calcuate the associated $p$-value.
+In Hypothesis Testing, we normally define (somehow arbitrary) Significance Level ($\alpha$) and use our test statistic to calcuate the associated $p$-value.
 When $p \leq \alpha$ we reject the Null Hypothesis, $H_0$, and do not reject it otherwise.

 The reason for rejecting $H_0$ when $p \leq \alpha$ was not clear to me.
-The tremendous number of resources online and offline gives us the impression that these concepts are well understood and [sometimes do not have the guts](https://math.stackexchange.com/questions/582945/in-statistics-why-do-you-reject-the-null-hypothesis-when-the-p-value-is-less-th) to question them.
+The tremendous number of resources online and offline gives us the impression that these concepts are well understood and we [sometimes do not have the guts](https://math.stackexchange.com/questions/582945/in-statistics-why-do-you-reject-the-null-hypothesis-when-the-p-value-is-less-th) to question them.
 On the other hand, studying the results of a simple Google search shows that they are some of the most confusing and misunderstood concepts.
-[Academic research](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2895822/) also warn against misinterpreting $p$-values.
+[Academic research](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2895822/) also warn against misinterpreting $p$-values:

 > The concept of a $p$-value is not simple and any statements associated with it must be considered cautiously.

-I continue with a brief discussion on p-values, interpret it using a simple example, and then relate it to Type I error and significance level.
+I briefly disucc how $p$-values are calculated and use a simple example to interpret it. then, I relate it to Type I error and Significance Level.
 It is assumed the reader is familiar with Hypothesis Testing.

 ## Where does p-value come from?